 The transformation to Open Science often seems cumbersome.
 Why can be explained by the concept of “Wicked Problems” described in a recently published workbook.
 Read here what hurdles are mentioned and how you as a researcher can accelerate the transformation.

-In mid-November 2021, innOsci – the Stifterverband’s Forum for Open Innovation Culture, which was founded two years ago – published an interesting workbook entitled „Die Öffnung der Wissenschaft / Werkheft zur Gestaltung der Transformation“ (German; “The Opening of Science.
+In mid-November 2021, innOsci (German) – the Stifterverband’s Forum for Open Innovation Culture, which was founded two years ago – published an interesting workbook entitled „Die Öffnung der Wissenschaft / Werkheft zur Gestaltung der Transformation“ (German; “The Opening of Science.
 Workbook on structuring the transformation”).
 The publication focuses on methods that can promote the opening of science.
 After all, there are hurdles, so many in fact, that innOsci here introduces the concept of “Wicked Problems” as a framework for consideration in the discussion.

-Establishing Open Science workflows is accompanied by complexity that should not be underestimated and that can pose challenges to organizations and the entire science system: Sometimes there is disagreement about problem causes, and every now and then a dispute breaks out about the best way to solve the problem.
+Establishing Open Science workflows is accompanied by complexity that should not be underestimated and that can pose challenges to organisations and the entire science system: Sometimes there is disagreement about problem causes, and every now and then a dispute breaks out about the best way to solve the problem.
 To drive systemic change within science, a broad alliance of the various responsible stakeholders is needed.
 A common understanding of the concept of “Wicked Problems” can sharpen the focus on challenges and finding solutions.

 Behavioural change as the key to solving Wicked Problems